gabeklein/expressive-mvc/README.md

 <h2 id="concept-async">Monitoring external values</h2>

-Sometimes you'll want to detect changes in some outside-info, usually props.
-Watching outside values does require you integrate them as part of your state, however we do have a handy helper for this.
+Sometimes, you may want to detect changes in some outside-info, usually props.
+Watching values outside a controller does require you integrate them, as part of your state; however we do have a handy helper for this.

 <h3 id="method-using"><code>.using({ ... }, greedy?)</code></h3>

-> If you remember [`uses`](#concept-passing-props), this has almost the exact same behavior.
+> If you remember [`uses`](#concept-passing-props), this is somewhat equivalent.

 This method helps integrate outside values by repeatedly assigning `input` properties **every render**.
-Because the observer will only react to *new* values, this makes for a fairly efficient way to observe props.
+Because the observer will only react to *new* values, this makes for a fairly clean way to watch props.
 We can combine this with getters and event-listeners, to do all sorts of things when inputs change.

-Like `uses`, this method is naturally picky and will only capture values which are predefined.
-We do have the `greedy` flag though, which behaves exactly [the same](#concept-passing-props).
+Like `uses`, this method is naturally picky and will only capture values which exist on our state at launch.
+We do have a `greedy` flag though, which works [the same](#concept-passing-props).

 <br />